Skip to content

 elif not isinstance(self.axes, int):

-raise ValueError("axes must be integers.")
+raise ValueError("axes must be an int or tuple of ints.")

 Resize